StatCan/NBL-CNB/docs/source/address_matching/data_prep.rst

 Address Points Cleaning
 -----------------------

-The following  cleaning/preparation processes are applied to the raw address point data in order to prepare for matching:
+The following processes are applied to the raw address point data in preparation for matching:

 * Parcel Linkage

 Parcel Linkage for Address Points
 _________________________________

-Parcel linkage is the process of adding the linking field for a parcel to the a record if that record intersects that parcel.
+Parcel linkage is the process of adding the linking field for a parcel to a building polygon if it intersects a parcel.
-The main criteria for this is to link each building with the smallest intersecting00 parcel.
+The main criterion for this is to link each building with the smallest intersecting parcel.

 There can only be one linkage between parcel data and the address points.
 In cases where the address point intersects multiple parcels use the polygon with the smaller area.
-The polygon with the smaller area is more likely to coorespond to a lot rather than a whole property.
-For example there are often cases where a lot for a building is within the parcel for the building as well as the entire property.
-In that case we want to grab the smallest parcel possible as matching results are the most likely to be accurate in those cases.
+The polygon with the smaller area is more likely to correspond to a lot rather than a whole property.
+For example, there are often cases where a lot for a building is within the parcel for the building as well as the entire property.
+In that case, we want to grab the smallest parcel possible as matching results are the most likely to be accurate in those cases.

 .. image:: img/layered_parcels.png